-As you may have noticed, Custard factory is booming with new wicked venues.
-I can honestly say that Digbeth was my favourite area in Birmingham to meet friends and going out this year – as you can check in this quick recap to some of my eating out posts in Digbeth.
+As you may have noticed, the Custard Factory is booming with new wicked venues.
+I can honestly say that Digbeth was my favourite area in Birmingham to meet friends and go out this year – as you can check in this quick recap of some of my eating outposts in Digbeth.

-This week, I was back there again to visit one of the most exciting addiction to the area – Chance & Counters.
+This week, I was back there again to visit one of the most exciting additions to the area – Chance & Counters.

 If you didn’t hear about it yet, you certainly will soon.
 Chance & Counters – as you may notice in the playing on words name of the place- is a Board Game café.
 Yay!

 After all, coffee shops and board games are a perfect combo.
 Who doesn’t like a good old board game fun and banter?
 I have such good memories playing the most varied ones when I was quite young, They’re a temporal and that’s the reason board game cafes are so popular.

 The first Chance & Counters – yes, there are already three of them in the country- was open to the public in Bristol in 2016.
 The success of the business lead the three minds behind the project – Luke, Steve, and Richard to open the second cafe in Cardiff, in 2018.

 And here we are at the end of 2019, with the third Chance & Counters one – in the Custard Factory, of course.

 I was super excited to spend some time there.
 So, I booked a table for four hours for this week, but I do confess that I doubted I would spend so much time in the venue.
 And guess what?
 It was hard to leave that place!
 It’s so much fun.
 You don’t see the time passing by.

 The concept of this café is not something new.
 There are plenty of game board establishments all over the globe.
 So, what is great about it?What I Ate Wednesday | Chance & Counters – Board Game Café in Digbeth, Birmingham Click To Tweet